Odjels/alx-system_engineering-devops/0x00-shell_basics/README.md

-move all files beginning with ~ script that deletes all files and directory in the current working directory with character ~ script that creates the directories in tge current working directory
+move all files beginning with ~ script that deletes all files and directory in the current working directory with character ~ script that creates the directories in tge current working directory scropt that list and directories separated by ,